Project Lima BEAN expands MQ-9 Contingency Capabilities

 |Downloads:

-This work, Project Lima BEAN expands MQ-9 Contingency Capabilities [Image 4 of 4], by SrA Erin Currie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Project Lima BEAN expands MQ-9 Contingency Capabilities, by SrA Jamal Berry II, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.